Designing a GCP Security Infrastructure

 ACLs specify who has access to Cloud Storage buckets and objects in buckets.
 I’m not going to cover this topic in-depth, but there are a few things to keep in mind when you’re deciding what ACLs to apply to your Cloud Storage.

 First, there are actually five different mechanisms for controlling access to Cloud Storage: IAM permissions, ACLs, Signed URLs, Signed Policy Documents, and Firebase Security Rules.
 With so many different ways to control access, you have to be careful not to create conflicting permissions.
 Start with the first two: IAM permissions and ACLs.

-IAM permissions work at the project level.
+IAM permissions work at the project level or at the bucket level but not at the level of individual objects within buckets.
 For example, you can specify that a user has full control of all the objects in all of the buckets in your project, but cannot create, modify, or delete the buckets themselves.
-So they’re a nice way to grant broad access to buckets and objects, but if you want to set fine-grained access, such as which buckets or objects a particular group can read, then you need to use ACLs.
+So they’re a nice way to grant broad access to buckets and objects, but if you want to set fine-grained access, such as which objects a particular group can read, then you need to use ACLs.

 The confusing thing about using these two mechanisms is that you have to look at both of them to get a complete picture of access permissions.
 For example, you could list the ACLs for a bucket and see that only Bob has been granted write access, but it wouldn’t show that Jill has also been granted write access to all buckets by IAM.
 For this reason, whenever possible, you should try to use either IAM or ACLs, but not both.